Configuring the Hive Virtual Warehouse for authentication

 1. Follow the instructions for creating a Virtual Warehouse.

-2. Select Enable JWT Authentication.
+2. Under Authentication, select Enable JWT Authentication.

 For example, 'LDAP,SAML,JWT'.